MicahOlson/my-cats/README.md

 ### A web page to talk about cats.

-### By Micah Olson
+### _By Micah Olson and Cloe Loveall_

 ## Technologies Used
 * HTML
+* CSS
+* JavaScript

 ## Description
-This page was created as part of a tutorial for the Epicodus code school to illustrate rudimentary web development concepts.
+This page was created as part of a tutorial for the Epicodus code school to illustrate rudimentary web development concepts, and later updated to include a 'dark mode' using JavaScript.

 ## Setup/Installation Requirements
-* Clone from [this repository](https://github.com/MicahOlson/my-cats) and edit as desired.
+* To edit play with a local copy yourself, follow the instructions below:

+* Use git to clone the project to your local directory of choice ([how to install git](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-and-github)):
+  $ cd ~/\[directory-of-choice\]
+  $ git clone https[]()://github.com/MicahOlson/intro-to-jquery.git

+* Remove all remotes nicknamed 'origin' pointing to my repository:
+  To view-
+  $ git remote -v

+  To remove-
+  $ git remote rm origin
+* Add new remotes pointing to your repositories of choice:
+  $ git remote add \[location-nickname\] \[location\]

+* Open the files in your editor of choice and have fun!

 ## Known Bugs
-* No known bugs reported.
+* No known bugs.
-* Please report bugs to the contact below.
+* This project will be under regular development.

 ## License
 [GPL](https://choosealicense.com/licenses/gpl-3.0/)

 ## Contact Information
-Micah L. Olson 76067607+MicahOlson@users.noreply.github.com
+Micah L. Olson micah@fakemail.com
+Chloe Loveall chloe@fakemail.com